rikytogni/tutorial_git/README.md

 * doc/Section_intro.html       hi-level introduction
 * doc/Section_start.html       how to build and use

+## Aspherix®: the successor of LIGGGHTS®

+Aspherix® is available under commercial license and combines DCS’s learnings from the development of LIGGGHTS® and a large set of new, cutting edge features.
+For more information, please visit https://www.aspherix-dem.com/

 ## Copyrights
 Copyright 2012-     DCS Computing GmbH, Linz
 Copyright 2009-2015 JKU Linz